Puerto Rico in the OTI Festival: History

 Telemundo Puerto Rico, branded as WKAQ-Telemundo in 1968–1976 and Canal 2 Telemundo in 1976–1986, selected all its entries for the OTI Festival internally.
 In fact, it always selected big names in order to compete in the event.
-It won the contest on two occasions, the first time with the song "Hoy sólo canto por cantar" sung by Nydia Caro in 1974.
-This song, composed by Ricardo Cerrato, was enormously popular and very controversial for being considered an "anti-protest" song.
-In 1980 it recorded its second victory in the festival with the song "Contigo, mujer" sung by Rafael José, which was composed by Laureano Brizuela and Ednita Nazario.
+It won the contest on two occasions, the first time with the song "Hoy canto por cantar" sung by Nydia Caro in 1974.
+This song, written by Caro and Ricardo Ceratto, was enormously popular and very controversial for being considered an "anti-protest" song.
+In 1980 it recorded its second victory in the festival with the song "Contigo mujer" sung by Rafael José, which was written by Laureano Brizuela and Ednita Nazario.

 Apart from its victories, it managed to reach the top 10 in eight occasions, but from 1983 on, the results started declining, In fact, since then, it was unable to reach the top ten positions again, until the last edition of the show in 2000, when it got the second place with the song "Con una canción" by José Vega Santana.

 WKAQ-Telemundo, hosted the OTI Festival 1975 after the victory of Nydia Caro the previous year.
 The venue of the contest were its own television studios in San Juan.
 The broadcaster created a colorful stage with a central platform and an orchestra section in the background.